vllm-project/vllm/README.md

 vLLM outperforms HuggingFace Transformers (HF) by up to 24x and Text Generation Inference (TGI) by up to 3.5x, in terms of throughput.
 For a detailed explanation on this, check out our [blog post]().

+Serving throughput when each request asks for one output completion:
 | ![](./assets/figures/perf_a10g_n1.png) | ![](./assets/figures/perf_a100_n1.png) |
 | :--: | :--: |

-Serving throughput when each request asks for one output completion.
+Serving throughput when each request asks for three parallel output completions:
 | ![](./assets/figures/perf_a10g_n3.png) | ![](./assets/figures/perf_a100_n3.png) |
 | :--: | :--: |

-Serving throughput when each request asks for three parallel output completions.

 ## Contributing